Canvas Classrooms: Getting Started

 It is recommended that you create your discussion postings in Notepad (Windows) or TextEdit (Mac) and then copy and paste the content into your posting.
 We encourage this because sometimes your Internet connection may timeout while you are writing your posting.

 Always use proper "netiquette", which stands for "Internet Etiquette", "and refers to the set of practices created over the years to make the Internet experience pleasant for everyone.
 Like other forms of etiquette, netiquette is primarily concerned with matters of courtesy in communications".
 (Definition from the Living Internet).
-If you are unfamiliar with netiquette, please review the following sites for some very helpful tips:
+If you are unfamiliar with netiquette, please review the links under related resources for some very helpful tips: